undp/foundation-zurb-template/readme.md

 ### Manual Setup

-To manually set up the template, create project folder, switch to it and create default project.json file (it will replaced later):
+To manually set up the template, create project folder, switch to it and create default project.json file (it will be replaced later):

 ```bash
 md projectname